Coronavirus mutation 'of most concern' has occurred spontaneously in UK variant | Health

 Coronavirus mutation 'of most concern' has occurred spontaneously in UK variant

-He was referring to the UK variant, which scientists call B.1.1.7 and which was first detected in the southern English county of Kent.
-The fact that the E484K mutation had occurred spontaneously in Britain had already been reported in a technical briefing published by Public Health England, but this had not been widely noticed outside of scientific circles.
+The fact that the E484K mutation had occurred spontaneously in Britain had already been reported in a technical briefing published by Public Health England, but this had not been widely noticed outside scientific circles.
+The report said the mutation had been detected in 11 B.1.1.7 genomes, possibly as a result of "more than one acquisition event", suggesting that the 11 genomes were not all linked to each other and the mutation may have occurred spontaneously at separate locations.

-"A limited number of B.1.1.7 VOC (variant of concern) ... genomes with E484K mutation have been detected," said the summary of the briefing.
-Semple was speaking in the context of an interview about the issue of how to suppress the South African variant.

-Authorities in England began a door-to-door mass testing drive targeting 80,000 people living in areas where cases of the highly infectious variant have been found.
-"It's incredibly important to snuff it out where you can and seek it out where you can and use that time of suppression to maximise vaccination within the population," said Semple.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)